Jasmine54/Data-Visualization/Assignment-2.md

 1. Instead of using bar graphs with cups of different heights, I use coffee cup icons to represent the number of cups one can safely consume from each brand and try to immediately convey quantity through familiar imagery.
 2. Each brand is represented by a different color, which aligns with the previous feedback about using brand-associated colors for quick recognition.
 3. The coffee types are now listed vertically with the brand's cup count horizontally, which is a change from the more traditional bar chart layout seen before.

+However, the use of icons could become visually cluttered when dealing with large numbers, and the precision of the data might be lost in translation from exact figures to a count of icons.

 ### How Much Caffeine Do You Consume Every Day?